Why Landscape: The Philosophical Foundation

 Directional Provenance: High-Fidelity Landscapes in a Time of Acceleration

 I engage with landscapes to understand how the world is changing, focusing on terrains shaped by the interaction between natural forces and human systems.
-In an era where visual output is often a liquid commodity, my practice functions as a Strategic Governance over these systems—ensuring that the human hand remains the final arbiter of truth.
+In an era where visual I engage with landscapes to understand how the world is changing, focusing on terrains shaped by the interaction between natural forces and human systems.
+In an era where visual output is often a liquid commodity, my practice functions as a strategic governance over these systems, ensuring that the human hand remains the final arbiter of truth.

-My methodology, Directional Provenance (DPM), ensures that digital and traditional tools are not separate languages, but a unified governance of observation.
-This multi-state practice produces high-fidelity outcomes at every stage, acknowledging that each step—from initial drawing to the final oil painting—is a verifiable record of human intent.
+My methodology, Directional Provenance Model (DPM), ensures that digital and traditional tools are not separate languages but a unified governance of observation.
+This multi-state practice produces high-fidelity outcomes at every stage, acknowledging that each step from initial drawing to final oil painting is a verifiable record of human intent.

-Across these stages, the work exists in the threshold between the digital and the physical, revealing layers of atmosphere and attention that a single medium cannot capture alone.
-My role is to oversee this transition, stabilizing the “Digital Frontier” into singular, physical records that are resistant to reproduction and anchored in 25 years of mastery.
+Across these stages the work exists at the threshold between the digital and the physical, revealing layers of atmosphere and attention that a single medium cannot capture alone.
+My role is to oversee this transition, stabilizing the digital frontier into singular physical records that are resistant to reproduction and anchored in thirty years of mastery.